dlab-berkeley/Copilot-Fundamentals/README.md

 If you do not have Visual Studio Code installed and the materials loaded on your workshop by the time it starts, we *strongly* recommend using our GitHub codespace to run the materials for these lessons.

-You can create a codespace for this repository by:
+You can create a codespace for this repository:
-1. Clicking the green "Code" button in the top right of the repository information.
+1. Click the green "Code" button in the top right of the repository information.

-2. Clicking "Open with Codespaces".
+2. Click "Open with Codespaces".

 3. Wait for the codespace to load.
 This may take a few minutes.